Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Data Types.md

 - There's also `isize` and `usize`, whose sizes depend on the architecture of the running machine, 32-bit or 64-bit.

-- Integers can have type suffixes to designate the type of the integer:-
+- Integer literals can have type suffixes to designate the type of the integer, such as `12u8`.

+- Integer literals can have visual seperators,